superhighfives/codesandbox-lwc-c360-template/README.md

 # lwc-c360-template

-This template is built to work with codesandbox.io.
-To generate a new codesandbox, visit: https://codesandbox.io/s/github/superhighfives/codesandbox-lwc-c360-template
+This repo was created to work with [codesandbox.io].
+To generate a new codesandbox, visit the following URL and _Fork_ the template: https://codesandbox.io/s/github/superhighfives/codesandbox-lwc-c360-template

 ## Running locally?